King Power Stadium

 Based on the above, the club therefore exceeds the current minimum guidance.
 They should continue to monitor this and carry out regular reviews under the auspices of a full independent Access Audit.

 Both home and away fans can use the 10 accessible toilets inside the stadium.
 All accessible toilets in the King Power Stadium are fitted with RADAR Locks.
 Supporters are advised to bring their own key.
 The club shop is accessible for all fans and does have a low level serving counter.
 Catering kiosks in the home sections do have low level serving counters and so are fully accessible.

 Leicester City do provide audio descriptive commentary.
 The headsets should ideally be booked in advance of match day by contacting Leicester City Football Club’s Disability Liaison Officer Jim Donnelly by telephone on 0116 2294555 or by email at firstname.lastname@example.org.

 The headsets can be made available for supporters wishing to use them on the day of a game and can be collected from the Matchday Staff Entrance, situated at the South Stand area of King Power Stadium from 12.30pm until 2.30pm for 3pm kick off and 5.15pm until 7.15pm on evening kick offs.

 Supporters can also contact the Secretary of the Disabled Supporters Association by telephone on 07596 376 872 or by email at email@example.com to the day before a game

 Please note that supporters will be asked to leave their payment card details and should you fail to return the headsets, there will be a charge of £80 to cover the cost of replacement headsets.

-The club does not have a hearing loop.
+The club has 8 hearing loops located at the City fanstore tills and at the main reception.
 Facilities for assistance dogs are available.
 The concourses do not have rest areas included.
 LCFC have a dedicated team of Accessible Support Stewards to assist disabled supporters.